tbui0525/bda_602/README.md

 # PythonProject

-# Setugit p for developement:
+# Setup git for developement:

 - Setup a python 3.x venv (usually in `.venv`)
   - You can run `S to generate one